philippreinhard/philippreinhard.github.io/content/authors/admin/_index.md

     date_start: 2021-08-01
     date_end: 2022-04-31
     summary: |
-      Contribution to the interdisciplinary project "SustAIn - Sustainability Index for Artificial Intelligence", funded in the BMU funding initiative AI Lighthouses ("KI Leuchttürme") and carried out together with AlgorithmWatch (network coordination) and the Distributed Artificial Intelligence Lab of the Technische Universität Berlin.
+      Contribution to the interdisciplinary project 'SustAIn - Sustainability Index for Artificial Intelligence', funded in the BMU funding initiative AI Lighthouses ('KI Leuchttürme') and carried out together with AlgorithmWatch (network coordination) and the Distributed Artificial Intelligence Lab of the Technische Universität Berlin.

       Responsibilities include:
       - Development of holistic sustainability criteria and indicators for artificial intelligence.